 Tom Kompier’s excellent new book A Guide to the Dragonflies and Damselflies of the Serra dos Orgaos is now available in the UK from Alan Martin.
 This book describes all 204 species known from the REGUA area and is illustrated with 560 photos.

 Please send a cheque for £30.50 which includes postage and packing, made out to the ‘Brazilian Atlantic Rainforest Trust’ with your name and address to Alan at Alureds Oast, Northiam, East Sussex TN31 6JJ.

 Orders from other countries should be sent directly to Tom Kompier at firstname.lastname@example.org.

 We are thrilled to be able to announce the imminent publication of our new REGUA publications field guide on the Dragonflies and Damselflies of the Serra dos Orgaos.

 The book has been written by Tom Kompier and describes all of the 204 known species from REGUA and its surroundings.
 Illustrated with 560 photos and an additional 125 plates, we think this is a milestone in the study and observation of this stunning group of insects.

 Publication is due in April.
 For pre-orders or additional information, please contact Tom Kompier directly at email@example.com.

-World Land Trust council member and The Times columnist, Simon doesn’t Barnes, describes his recent visit to krabber REGUA in 9 a piece cheap nfl jerseys in The Times this cheap jerseys week – It’s not Your Rio but it is a cheap jerseys carnival of post the animals.
+World Land Trust council member and The Times columnist, Simon Barnes, describes his recent visit to REGUA in a piece in The Times this week – It’s not Rio but it is a carnival of the animals.
 Download

 In August 2007, Peter Hughes from the British newspaper the Telegraph visited REGUA to find out more about the project and to see for himself all the hard work we are doing.
 To read the article, Reassembling Eden, click here.